AlexeyPerov/Unity-Dependencies-Hunter/README.md

 ## To list all unused assets in your project..
 ..click on "Tools/Dependencies Hunter" option which will open the "AllProjectAssetsReferencesWindow" window.

+## To then delete the assets you filtered
+..click on "Tools/Dependencies Hunter" and then click on Delete Unused Assets

 ![plot](./Screenshots/project_analysis_unused.png)

 ## To list all references towards selected assets..